Florida Legal Funding

 These are only a few ways to spend your legal funding in Florida.
 Ultimately, the decision is yours.
-However, remember that your lawsuit loan will need to be paid back when your attorney wins your case, so your settlement will be reduced by the amount of your approved pre-settlement funding.
+However, remember that your lawsuit loan will need to be paid back when your attorney wins your case, so the amount of your approved pre-settlement funding will reduce your settlement.
 Have questions about legal funding?
 Let High Rise Financial clear the air about the lending process.
 Call us today in Florida for more information.

 How Much Could You Get Approved for in Legal Funding?

-Suppose you are interested in finding out how much our loan specialists could authorize in Florida legal funding.
+Suppose you want to find out how much our loan specialists could authorize in Florida legal funding.
 In that case, it is important to consider how much you will be awarded in your insurance claim or civil settlement.
 Your attorney will likely have gone over how your experience impacted your life.
 You have the right to be compensated for every loss.

-Some of the different types of economic damages and non-economic damages you could be awarded include:
+Some different types of economic damages and non-economic damages you award include:

 - The funds you lost due to your inability to work.

-- Your inability to work will impact your ability to earn a living in the future.
+- Your inability to work will impact your ability to earn a living.

 - Your psychological trauma and emotional distress